robsann/NetworkSecurityWithSnort/README.md

 - **sqlmap:** sqlmap is an open-source penetration testing tool that automates the detection and exploitation of SQL injection vulnerabilities in web applications.
 It helps security professionals and ethical hackers identify and exploit these vulnerabilities, allowing them to gain unauthorized access to databases and retrieve sensitive information. sqlmap supports a wide range of database management systems and is highly customizable, making it a powerful tool for testing web application security.
 - **Empire:** Empire is a post-exploitation framework that allows cyber security professionals to maintain control over compromised systems.
 It provides a user-friendly interface for managing implants, allowing attackers to extract valuable information, escalate privileges, and execute various malicious actions on the target system, which makes it a potent tool in penetration testing and cyber security assessments.
 - **Katana:** Katana Framework is an open-source security software that provides a platform for security professionals and ethical hackers to perform penetration testing, vulnerability assessments, and exploitation tasks.
 It offers a wide range of tools and resources, making it a versatile choice for cybersecurity experts aiming to assess and enhance the security of computer systems and networks.
-- **Wireshark:** Wireshark is a GUI network protocol analyzer that allows users to capture and inspect data traveling back and forth on a computer network in real time.
+- **Wireshark:** Wireshark is a GUI network protocol analyzer that allows users to capture and inspect data traveling back and forth on a computer network in real-time.
 It provides detailed information about network traffic (packets), helping users troubleshoot network issues, analyze security problems, and understand network communication patterns.
 Users can also load traffic data for analysis from a previously saved capture file.
 Wireshark's native capture file formats are pcapng format and pcap format.
 - **SSH:** The Secure Shell Protocol is a cryptographic network protocol for operating network services securely over an unsecured network.
 Its most notable applications are remote login and command-line execution.
 SSH applications are based on a client-server architecture, connecting an SSH client instance with an SSH server.
 SSH, or Secure Shell, is a cryptographic network protocol used to securely access and manage remote systems over an unsecured network.
 It provides a secure way to authenticate and encrypt data transmission between devices, commonly used for remote login, file transfers, and command-line execution on remote machines.
 SSH applications are based on a client-server architecture, connecting an SSH client instance with an SSH server.
 - **VirtualBox:** Oracle VM VirtualBox is a type-2 hypervisor for x86 virtualization developed by Oracle Corporation suitable for enterprise as well as home use.
 It allows users to run multiple operating systems on a single machine simultaneously.
 It provides a virtual environment for running guest operating systems, making it ideal for testing software, running legacy applications, or experimenting with different operating systems without the need for separate hardware.